Expanding bipartite Bell inequalities for maximum multi-partite randomness: Certifying bits of DI randomness

 An implication of \cref{prop:theta} is that the MABK value $m_{N}^{*}$ becomes an achievable lower bound on the maximum MABK value for quantum correlations certifying maximum randomness.
 This follows from the same reasoning outlined in the previous paragraph, since $\theta_{N}^{*} \in \mathcal{G}$ implies maximum DI randomness can be certified from the correlations generated by the associated strategy in \cref{eq:evenStrat}.
 Part~(ii) of Lemma~\ref{lem:RvM1_even} is that this is optimal (if \cref{conj:maxMerm} holds), in the sense that one cannot achieve a larger MABK value whilst simultaneously certifying maximum randomness.
 As evidence we derive a numerical technique that can generate upper bounds on this MABK value, and show these upper bounds match the lower bounds for some values $N$.
 See \cref{app:evC1} for the details.
 We also remark that \cref{conj:maxMerm} is known to hold for the case $N=2$~\cite{WBC}.

 We now consider the case of odd MABK expressions. \begin{proposition} Let $N$ be an odd integer.
-For every MABK value $s$ in the range $(1,2^{(N-1)/2})$, there exists a $\theta_{s} \in \mathcal{G}$ that satisfies $s = \langle M_{N}(\theta_{s})\rangle$. \end{proposition} Poof can be found in \cref{app:evi2}.
+For every $s\in(1,2^{(N-1)/2})$, there exists a $\theta_{s} \in \mathcal{G}$ that satisfies $s = \langle M_{N}(\theta_{s})\rangle$. \end{proposition} The proof can be found in \cref{app:evi2}.
 Similar to the even case, in \cref{fig:merm2} we plot the MABK value as a function of $\theta$ for different $N$, and see that all quantum achievable values can be obtained by \cref{eq:evenStrat} for some $\theta \in \mathcal{G}$.
 We then have the following consequence:

-\begin{lemma}[MABK violations achievable with maximum DI randomness, odd case] For odd $N$ the maximum amount of device-independent randomness that can be certified for the range of MABK values $(1,2^{(N-1)/2}]$ is $N$ bits. \end{lemma}
+\begin{lemma}[MABK violations achievable with maximum DI randomness, odd case] Let $N$ be odd.
+For every $s\in(1,2^{(N-1)/2}]$ there exists a quantum correlation with MABK value $s$ that certifies $N$ bits of device-independent randomness. \end{lemma}

 The above lemma asserts that when $N$ is odd, for all quantum-achievable MABK values maximum randomness can be realized simultaneously.
 For the case of $\langle M_{N} \rangle = 2^{(N-1)/2}$, i.e., the maximum quantum value, randomness can be certified according to \cref{thm:odd}.
 For all other MABK values, \cref{prop:odd1} implies maximum randomness can be certified by $I_{\theta}$ for some $\theta \in \mathcal{G}$.